Cervical disc disease and difficulty swallowing – cervicogenic dysphagia

-- and myofascial pain disorder (40%) reported oral stage dysphagia most frequently.
+- and myofascial pain disorder (40%) reported oral-stage dysphagia most frequently.

-In the medical journal Clinical Oral Investigations, (6) oral surgeons in Belgium made a connection.
+In the medical journal Clinical Oral Investigations, (10) oral surgeons in Belgium made a connection.

 They conducted a study looking for possible correlations between clinical signs of temporomandibular disorders (TMD) and cervical spine disorders.

-- The results indicated that segmental limitations (especially at the C0-C3 levels) and tender points (especially in the sternocleidomastoideus and trapezius muscles) are significantly more present in patients with TMJ than the control subjects
+- The results indicated that segmental limitations (especially at the C0-C3 levels) and tender points (especially in the sternocleidomastoideus and trapezius muscles) are significantly more present in patients with TMJ than in the control subjects

-- What did they find? ” (an) imbalance between the right and left masticatory muscles antagonistically act on displacement of the cervical spine, i.e. the morphological and functional characteristics in patients with mandibular lateral displacement may play a compensatory role in posture control.”
+- What did they find? ” (an) imbalance between the right and left masticatory muscles antagonistically act on the displacement of the cervical spine, i.e. the morphological and functional characteristics in patients with mandibular lateral displacement may play a compensatory role in posture control.”

 What?
-The TMJ altered your posture by stressing your cervical spine?
+The TMJ altered your posture by stressing your cervical spine.
 Isn’t posture a problem of swallowing difficulties?
 Isn’t posture a problem of everything?

 Surgery for swallowing difficulties – high risk – low reward?

-Now what about the bone spurs?
+Now, what about the bone spurs?

 While both surgeries can improve swallowing difficulties, the price of complications and further instability in the future was warned about.
-The researchers did suggest that Transoral approach is not recommended due to slow healing times and postoperative pain, although it creates easier access to the spine.
+The researchers did suggest that the Transoral approach is not recommended due to slow healing times and postoperative pain, although it creates easier access to the spine.